clowdr-app/clowdr-app.github.io/content/organizer-guides/exporting-video-from-clowdr-to-youtube.md

 ---
 updatedDate: 2021-05-26T09:05:07+00:00
-title: Exporting content from Midspace to YouTube
+title: Exporting videos to YouTube
+index: 0
 description:
-  Simple instructions for exporting video content from Midspace directly into YouTube!
+  Simple instructions for exporting your videos from Midspace directly into YouTube.
 author: Cristal Mojica
 ---

-#### Ready to Archive Your Conference Content?
+## Ready to Archive Your Conference Content?

 Midspace makes it quick and easy to package and export conference content directly to your organization's YouTube channel.